simplemono/a-la-carte/README.md

   project like webinstall.dev or brew.sh requires coordination, and you might not get approval for your addition.

-- If you need to customize a-la-carte fork it on Github and run the `./generate-install-md` script to regenerate the [install.md](/install.md), so that all `curl -sS 'https://raw.githubusercontent.com/...` URLs point to your own Github repository.
+- If you need to customize a-la-carte, then fork it on Github and run the `./generate-install-md` script to regenerate the [install.md](/install.md), so that all `curl -sS 'https://raw.githubusercontent.com/...` URLs point to your own Github repository.